-A short course taught in London by statisticians from LSHTM, and part of the School’s Centre for Data and Statistical Science for Health.
+A short course taught online by statisticians from LSHTM, and part of the School’s Centre for Data and Statistical Science for Health.

 The overall aim of this course is for participants to learn about how the method of multiple imputation can be used to handle missing data in statistical analyses and to understand the assumptions under which this is valid.
 In addition to introducing the method in more standard settings, we will explore its use in a range of more advanced situations, including in the presence of non-linearities and interactions, propensity score analysis, prognostic model development, and for performing sensitivity analyses.